vkgupta857/clock/README.md

 # Clock

-A simple clock with timer and stopwatch built using jQuery and Bootstrap.
+A simple clock with timer and stopwatch built using vanilla JavaScript.

-This app can be found online at Heroku [<https://vkg-clock.herokuapp.com/>]
+This app can be found online [here](https://vkgupta857.github.io/clock/)